Quantum broadcast channels: Preliminaries

 A \emph{classical-quantum (cq) channel} $W^{\CX\to B}$ describes a physical setup in which the sender Alice is able to remotely prepare any one of a collection of \emph{conditional density matrices} $\{\rho^B_x\}_{x\in\CX}$ in the laboratory of Bob.
 By a \emph{cq broadcast channel} $W^{\CX\to BC}$ from Alice to Bob and Charlie, we mean a physical scenario in which Alice prepares any one of a collection of bipartite conditional density matrices $\{\rho_x^{BC}\}_{x\in \CX}$.

 By a \emph{quantum channel} $\CN^{A'\rightarrow B}$ from $A'$ to $B$, we mean a trace-preserving linear map from density matrices on $A'$ to those on $B$ which is also \emph{completely positive}.
-Such an operator may be referred to as a \emph{map} in this text, usually when it does not represent a physical process between spatially separated parties.
 Here, we parallel the state convention by treating the superscript $A'\rightarrow B$ as a definition of the domain and range of the channel, to be omitted in later references to $\CN$.
 In this paper, a \emph{quantum broadcast channel} $\CN^{A'\rightarrow BC}$ refers to a quantum channel with a single input and two outputs.
 We often personify the users of the channel, saying that Alice controls the input, while Bob and Charlie are located at the respective outputs.
-Defining the channel from Alice to Bob as $\CN^{A'\to B} \equiv \tr_C\CN^{A'\to BC}$, with a similar definition for $\CN^{A'\to C}$, we will say that the broadcast channel $\CN^{A\to BC}$ is \emph{degraded} whenever there exists a \emph{degrading channel} $\CN_d^{B\to C}$ from Bob to Charlie satisfying $\CN^{A'\to C} = \CN_d^{B\to C}\circ\CN^{A'\to B}$.
+Define the channel from Alice to Bob as $\CN^{A'\to B} \equiv \tr_C\CN^{A'\to BC}$, with a similar definition for $\CN^{A'\to C}$.
+Here, the partial trace $\tr_C$ is considered as a channel from $DC$ to $D$, for any possible quantum system $D$.
+One can then regard $\tr_C \CN$ as the composition of two channels.
+We will say that the broadcast channel $\CN^{A\to BC}$ is \emph{degraded} whenever there exists a \emph{degrading channel} $\CN_d^{B\to C}$ from Bob to Charlie satisfying $\CN^{A'\to C} = \CN_d^{B\to C}\circ\CN^{A'\to B}$.
 In other words, the following diagram must commute: